indaco/tempo/README.md

 ### sync

-Process & sync asset files into templ component files
+Automatically sync CSS and JS assets with `.templ` components.

 ```bash
 tempo sync
 ```

-This command scans the `input` folder for CSS and JS files and injects their content into the corresponding .templ files in the `output` folder:
+The sync command scans the `input` folder for CSS and JS files, then injects their content into the corresponding `.templ` files in the `output` folder:

-- It extracts CSS and JS from files in the input folder.
+- **Extracts** CSS and JS from source files.
-- It injects them into `.templ` files, inside a section delimited by guard markers.
+- **Injects** them into `.templ` files inside sections marked by _guard markers_.
-- This ensures components always have the latest CSS and JS without manual copying.
+- **Keeps components up to date** without manual copying.

 Whenever you update your CSS or JS files, simply run `tempo sync` to propagate the changes.